 The activity of foreign investors as improved a lot as well for the second homes markets.
 Buying nationalities are “British, Scandinavians, Belgians, Germans and French, ” as noted by Saskia Handberg Immobilien Malaga.

 Check the real estate price evolution for Malaga and Spain since 1995

-Are you looking for a local partner to buy on the Costa del Sol?
+Are you looking for a local partner: Lawyer, property hunter on the Costa del Sol?
 Don’t look further check our team and ask us for the correct contact.